SergioCoboLopez/ELN_Sergio/docs/october_23/week_1.md

 I've realized I have two meetings: my personal zoom room, and a recurring biomath session.
 I need to be careful with that in the future.

 **code** Possible fast solutions for the problem.
 Kick the system parameters from initial value to final value.

+I am going to do a model that I am going to call 'kick'.
+I am just going to change the name of the parameters.